 Of all the warehouses along the Port Vell only one survived.
 Now known as the Palau de Mar, it was originally built at the end of the nineteenth century by Elies Rogent.
 Today it houses offices as well as several popular seafood restaurants and a museum: the Museu d’Historia de Catalunya (History Museum of Catalonia).
 The museum tells the story of Catalonia with chronologically organized exhibits, spanning an era from pre-history to the present day.

 There are several other notable buildings in Port Vell besides the Palau de Mar.
 At the start of the Rambla de Mar stands the Old Port Authority building, an ornate structure built in 1907 as a maritime station.
 Today it houses the Port Authority of Barcelona.

 Just south of the Old Port Authority building is the Aduana building, an old customs building constructed in 1902.
 The nearby pier – the Moll de Barcelona – leads towards the hulking mass of the modern World Trade Center.

 In front of the WTC building stands the Torre de Jaume I. The tower supports a cable system – the Transbordador Aeri – that brings visitors from a similar tower – the Torre de San Sebastianá – at Barceloneta to the Montjuïc Hill.

 Head of Barcelona

-At the other, north eastern end of Port Vell is an eye-catching statue created by pop artist Roy Lichtenstein.
-The colorful, fourteen meter (46 ft) tall statue is called ‘El cap de Barcelona’ (head of Barcelona).
+At the other, northeastern end of Port Vell is an eye-catching statue created by pop artist Roy Lichtenstein.
+The colorful, fourteen-meter-tall statue (46 ft.) is called ‘El cap de Barcelona’ (head of Barcelona).